 This is what I have taken from his account, translated to making better business decisions in a time of crisis.
-It’s a long list of ingredients that work, but it can all be summarized in three words: courage, resourcefulness and experience.
+It’s a long list of ingredients that work.
+However, it can all be summarized in three words: courage, resourcefulness and experience.

 - trust your intuition (it comes from your experience and what worked in previous crises).

-- trust your team, and your team trusting you is of the utmost importance, because you don’t have time to brief everyone in detail.
+- trust your team, and your team trusting you is of the utmost importance.
+Namely, you don’t have time to brief everyone in detail.

 - don’t second guess each others decisions: you’re in it together, everyone is responsible for every decision.

-- make sure everyone can voice their opinions freely and that no one is worried about hurting someone’s feelings (it saves a lot of time).
+- make sure everyone can voice their opinions freely and that no one is worried about hurting someone’s feelings.
+This saves a lot of time.

 - build a plan on every decision that needs to be made and when it needs to be made.

 - make everyone part of the solution.